Keamo0713/CompanySentimentalDashboard/README.md

-Link to this dashboard: [https://companysentimentaldashboard.onrender.com ]
+Link to the deployed dashboard: [https://companysentimentaldashboard.onrender.com ]

 Link to the deployed dashboard that does not work with API: [https://companysentimentaldashboardmock.onrender.com]